mmn80/muesli/README.md

 SELECT TOP p * FROM t WHERE c = k AND o < s ORDER BY o DESC
 ```
 * easy to reason about performance: all primitive queries run in **O(log n)**.
-* type-safety: impossible to attempt deserializeng record at wrong type
+* type-safety: impossible to attempt deserializing record at wrong type
 (or address), and risk getting bogus data with no error thrown.
 IDs are tagged with a phantom type and given to you by the polymorphic primitives.
 There are also `Num`/`Integral` instances to support more generic database apps,